csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * The user stories should be written in Github and each one must have clear acceptance criteria.

 #### 5 user stories
 1. As a 25-year-old man who has just been found to have cancer, I want to find a mentor in the app, who can guide me to fight the disease.
 After I can balance between cancer and life, I would like to meet people in need of a mentor through the app and share my experience with the disease with them, so that they can be as optimistic and happy as me.

 2. As a 54-year-old single man with terminal cancer, whose wife left one year ago, I hope to find a lover as well as a mentor in the app to accompany me for the rest of my life and guide me to face cancer.

-	3. As an employee of Malecare, I just discovered that there is a clinical trial in Toronto for breast cancer treatment looking for volunteers between ages 30 and 40.
+3. As an employee of Malecare, and an administrator of Cancerchat, I just discovered that there is a clinical trial in Toronto for breast cancer treatment looking for volunteers between ages 30 and 40.
 I would like to send this news through the app to all breast cancer patients who are between the ages of 30 and 40 and live in Toronto so that they can decide whether to take a part in the clinical trial.

+4. As an employee of Malecare, and an administrator of Cancerchat, I found that one user has been reported for defrauding.
+I opened the conversation that had been reported and found that the user is bragging on a “latest treatment” on stomach cancer, and is willing to share it at a cost of $500.
+I immediately realized that this is defrauding so I banned that user's account and put his/her email in the blacklist so he/she can't create another account with this email.

-	4. As a 28-year-old male cancer patient who has just come to Canada from the UK, I hope this app can detect that I have moved, and can recommend me to people who live in the same city as me, preferably no more than 5km away from me.
+5. As a 28-year-old male cancer patient who has just come to Canada from the UK, I hope this app can detect that I have moved, and can recommend me to people who live in the same city as me, preferably no more than 5km away from me.
 In this way, I can make some like-minded friends staying same city with me through the app to expand my new social circle and quickly integrate into the new life around me.

-	5. As a 40-year-old breast cancer patient living in New York City, I would like to receive information about clinical trials and new treatments available close to my living area by using this app.
+6. As a 40-year-old breast cancer patient living in New York City, I would like to receive information about clinical trials and new treatments available close to my living area by using this app.
 Then, I can access a drug to which I might not have access/not aware otherwise.

 ----